-A friend of mine asked me couple of days ago if Kiev is worth visiting.
+A friend of mine asked me couple of days ago if it’s worth to visit Kiev, Ukraine.
 She was already in Lviv last year and liked it a lot (no wonder, I loved it there as well, I still have to cover this trip here on the blog).
-Recently she found cheap tickets to Kiev (Katowice-Kiev with Wizzair, less than 200PLN/50€ return) but didn’t know if she should book them or not.
+Recently she found cheap tickets to Kyiv (Katowice-Kyiv with Wizzair, less than 200PLN/50€ return) but didn’t know if she should book them or not.
 And the question came up.
 I bet you already know my answer ;)

-So if anyone else has doubts if it’s worth going to Kiev I can recommend it with my whole heart!
-This city is so interesting, so complex, so full of great places that when leaving Kiev after the busy days of exploting you’ll already think about returning there.
+So if anyone else has doubts if it’s worth going to Kyiv I can recommend it with my whole heart!
+This city is so interesting, so complex, so full of great places that when leaving Kyiv after the busy days of exploting you’ll already think about returning there.
 I know I do!

 If you think of visiting Ukraine or just want to read more about the country take a look what else I wrote about it!